yas-sim/fdc_bitstream/disk_analyzer/README.md

 00 00 00 00 00 00 00 e1 22 4e 08 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 48 7f ff ff
 ```
 * Histogram
-	* Shows distribution of pulse to pulse distance in a track.
+	* Shows distribution of the pulse-to-pulse distance in a track.
+  * You can check the image quality.
+The more clear separation of pulse distribution, the better quality.
+  * Also, you can check the **actual** bit rate of the pulses.
+The actual bit rate can vary due to spindle motor speed fluctuation or incorrect spindle motor speed calibration.

 ```sh
 CMD(5) > histogram 0
 #clocks  #pulses